fchauvel/flap/docs/testing.md

 ## Acceptance Tests

 FLaP also includes a few "acceptance tests" that check various types of LaTeX projects.
-Theses acceptance tests are also end-to-end tests that trigger FLaP from the outset, in a separate process.
+Theses acceptance tests are end-to-end tests that trigger FLaP from the outset.

-Each acceptance test in described in a separate YAML file, as shown in the example below:
+Each acceptance test in described in a separate YAML file, as shown in the example below, where we describe a single-file project and the content expected once it is flattened.

 ```yaml
 # Some metadata about the test